cesareoaguirre/COVID-19.js/README.md

-*** It will be good if you install LibreOffice and Excel to Json (You may not need LibreOffice Microsoft Excel it's installed on your system)
+*** It will be good if you install LibreOffice and Excel to Json (You may not need LibreOffice only if Microsoft Excel it's installed on your system)

 In terminal, execute:
-> libreoffice --convert-to xlsx timeline-full.ods && excel2json-3 --file timeline-full.xlsx
+> libreoffice --convert-to xlsx timeline-full.ods

+Now convert Excel to Json.
+It will export each Sheet as an independent json file.
+>excel2json-3 --file timeline-full.xlsx

 What to to do, then? go to covid-19.js and explore.